-Mix it up!
 Bottom line, if you feel like you aren’t being effective with your bio study, you probably aren’t.
 If you feel like you aren’t learning, switch things up!
 Try flashcards, our YouTube playlist, or break up your study into small sessions so that you aren’t reading bio material in huge blocks.
 There are plenty of resources available to help you learn, so experiment and see what works best for you!

 Pre-dents have used these resources with a ton of success, be sure to check them out:

-- Question banks and practice tests – use these frequently to help you review and gauge your understanding.
+- Question banks and Practice tests – Use these frequently to help you review and gauge your understanding.